1414C/sqac/README.md

 <br></br>
 ## Quickstart

-The following example illustrates the general usage of the sqac library:
+The following example illustrates the general usage of the sqac library.

 ```golang
 package main

 import (